-Although some fires are accidental, unfortunately most
+Although some fires are accidental, many are deliberately

-Fires can also spread easier as the ground is dry.
+spread easier as the ground is dry.

 - Discard of cigarettes carefullly

-- take litter home with you
+- Take litter home with you

 - Don't set fires in the open

 - Report fly tipping to St Helens Council here